chladog/payload-webp/README.md

 ## Buffer objects

-~~You can access buffer objects of processed image and all image sizes from Express request object `req.payloadWebp`.
+You can access each buffer object of processed image in ```hooks``` that you can set by Plugin Options.
 This way your adapter can store the files with external provider for an instance.
-The maximum resolution webp buffer is at `req.payloadWebp.src`, other image sizes are at their respective name `req.payloadWebp[imageSizeName]`.~~
-__currently unavailable due race conditions__